faizmuhammad1983/TestAug/README.md

           gradle cucumber -Penv=dev -P tags=@web

-in above command we are instructing gradle to execute a task and that task is getting input of Env and for tags
+in above command we are instructing gradle to execute a task cucumber() and that task is getting input for Env and tags

-based on provided tags cucumber will only execute those test cases which are glued in the task that is linked step definition and feature files
+based on provided tags cucumber will only execute those test cases which are glued in the task cucubmer() that is further linked with step-definition and feature files

-# how test cases are developed?
+# How test cases are developed?

 in this some aspects of page object model has been used with flavor of BBD using cucumber. under java/main we have PageLibrary that is basically the page object file for the